orange-cloudfoundry/helm-kubectl-boshrelease/README.md

         name: incubator
         url: https://kubernetes-charts-incubator.storage.googleapis.com/
 ```
+### Action job
+Action job provide an array of action.
+They are apply during bosh errand usage or on each deploy in case of `run_on_each_deploy=true`
+How it works internally: Each action will be converted into kubectl or helm command
 ## add namespace
 As helm_V3 doesn't create namespace, you can create namespace by using this kind of operator.